How to Rapidly Grow a Small Business

 Are you trying to grow your business as quickly as possible?

-We talked to Kyle Friedman about how he achieved large growth in his businesses in a short time and the advise he has for others to do the same.
+We talked to Kyle Friedman about how he achieved large growth in his businesses in a short time and the advice he has for others to do the same.

 Kyle’s first point is to identify what it is you’re good at.
 You should be skilled and knowledgeable in this area.
 In his case, he used his painting business as an example.